mihirp1998/Association-Net/README.md

 The credit for the base script goes to ''.
 Although I have made few changes in it to fit our data requirements.

+Run python train.py

+The trained model is saved in model.h5 file